Lake Clarendon State School: History

 At Lake Clarendon, a Building Committee was elected at a public meeting at the school reserve in August 1900, and soon applied for a state school.
 Local fundraising, which included dances, raised almost £90, out of the £120 required, by November 1900.
 The Minister for Education approved a state school at Lake Clarendon in January 1901, the land was granted to the Secretary of Public Instruction in June 1901, and tenders for the new school's buildings (school room and residence) and fencing were sought by August 1901.

 To help ensure consistency and economy, the Queensland Government developed standard plans for its school buildings.
 From the 1860s until the 1960s, Queensland school buildings were predominantly timber-framed, an easy and cost-effective approach that also enabled the government to provide facilities in remote areas.
 Standard designs were continually refined in response to changing needs and educational philosophy and Queensland school buildings were particularly innovative in climate control, lighting, and ventilation.
 Standardisation produced distinctly similar schools across Queensland, with complexes of typical components.

 In 1893 the Department of Public Works took over the design of schools from the Department of Public Instruction.
 Plans were at first based on earlier designs by architect Robert Ferguson - simple, lowset timber schools, with improved ventilation features, gabled roofs and front and back verandahs.
 The Works Department experimented with different combinations of roof ventilators, ceiling and wall vents, larger windows, dormer windows and ducting.
-Lake Clarendon's teaching building was one of the earlier designs of this period (Type C/T1, built from 1897-1909).
+Lake Clarendon's teaching building was one of the earlier designs of this period (Type C/T1, built from 1897 to 1909).
 It was built as a pair with the residence, and had exposed internal stud framing, verandahs front and back, high window sills, and an enclosed hat and lavatory annexe off the rear verandah.
 Ventilation features included the distinctive fleche on the roof - a feature shared with the residence - and louvres at the apex of the gables.
 The school room's dimensions were 31 by 20 ft; verandahs were 8 ft wide, and the hat and lavatory annexe was 12 by 7 ft).
 The residence (Type C/R3) had three bedrooms and a living room to either side of a central hallway, with front and rear verandahs, and the semi-detached rear kitchen wing included a bathroom and storeroom.